Join our online network

 Connect with others

 If you have been affected by breast cancer, you are invited to join our online network.
 The online network gives you a way to link with individuals or groups with similar interests, stay in touch at any time to support each other, and share experiences.

 Other ways to connect

 If the online network is not for you, you can connect with BCNA by subscribing to our free quarterly magazine, The Beacon.

-We also run free forums around Australia for women diagnosed with breast cancer and their support people.
+We also run free community information forums around Australia for women diagnosed with breast cancer and their support people.
 Check the forums information page for upcoming forum locations.

 What's a blog?